Common categories of Alternative Investments include:

 Introduction to Digital Assets

 This topic explores the financial applications of distributed ledger technology.
-It encompasses an explanation of the investment features of digital assets and provides a comparative analysis with other asset classes.
-Furthermore, the discussion covers various investment forms and vehicles utilized in digital asset investments.
-Additionally, it involves the analysis of sources of risk, return, and diversification within the landscape of digital asset investments.
+It explains the investment features of digital assets and provides a comparative analysis with other asset classes.
+The discussion also covers various investment forms and vehicles utilized in digital asset investments.
+Additionally, it involves analyzing sources of risk, return, and diversification within the landscape of digital asset investments.

 CFA Alternative Investments Level 1 Sample Questions and Answers